simonjsaunders/RosettaCode/README.md

 code shared by two or more tasks.

 The code presented here is not intended to be of production quality.
 It is meant for expository purposes only.
+My goal is to present clear, concise, efficient code.

 All code is released under the GNU Free Documentation License, version 1.2.
 See LICENSE for details.